 Homework is an essential part of learning, as we believe it fosters vital independent learning.
-In Key Stage 3 we provide students with open ended, activity based homeworks designed to foster their curiosity as well as build key skills and knowledge and in Key Stage 4 and 5, we provide homework closely matched to the support the requirements of their examination courses.
+In Key Stage 3 we provide students with open ended, activity based homeworks designed to foster their curiosity as well as build key skills and knowledge.
+In key Stage 4 and 5 we provide homework closely matched to support the requirements of their examination courses.

-Year 7 and 8 receive 2 homework projects a week.
-The projects are set by different subjects on a rota and are broken up in to different activities from Monday to Friday.
+Year 7 and 8 receive up to 2 homework projects a week.
+The projects are set by different subjects on a rota with different activities for each day.
 The projects have been designed to ensure there is stretch and challenge for pupils of all abilities and they also support in the development of key skills such as research, independence and time management.

 Parents are asked to help by: